 You are responsible for maintaining records to show the computation of the basis of your stock in the corporation.
 Schedule K-1 provides information to help you make the computation at the end of each corporate tax year.
 The basis of your stock (generally, its cost) is adjusted as follows and, except as noted, in the order listed.
-These rules generally apply for tax years of the S corporation beginning after 1993.
-For prior tax years, basis must be determined in a reasonable manner.
-Return positions consistent with these rules are reasonable.
+These rules apply for tax years of the S corporation beginning after 1996.
 In addition, basis may be adjusted under other provisions of the Internal Revenue Code.

-1. Basis is increased by (a) all income (including tax-exempt income) reported on Schedule K-1 and (b) the excess of the deduction for depletion (other than oil and gas depletion) over the basis of the property subject to depletion.
+ÿ1.
+Basis is increased by (a) all income (including tax-exempt income) reported on Schedule K-1 and (b) the excess of the deduction for depletion (other than oil and gas depletion) over the basis of the property subject to depletion.
 Note: You must report the taxable income on your return (if you are required to file a return) for it to increase your basis.